Tips to help your organization keep confidential information confidential and comply with new regulations; EU GDPR and New York’s NYDFS

 Remotely disabling devices when lost or compromised and remote password reset when forgotten.

 NOTE: If you do not manage authorized drives, sensitive data can be copied onto these devices and shared with outsiders and your organization is the next statistic for data loss or theft.

 To ensure that your data is safe, it should be encrypted before being sent out via email or saved on removable storage devices.

 For organizations in which confidential or sensitive data is part of your business such as financial, healthcare, government, etc., encryption is the most trustworthy means of protection.

-Following the above will provide a “safe harbor” from penalties related to data loss disclosure regulations.
+Following the above will provide a “safe harbor” from penalties and or lawsuits related to data loss disclosures following new regulations.

 Ensure endpoint-host computer systems are equipped with up-to-date anti-virus software.

 Consideration should be given to software programs that provide protection against malware on the USB device when used in non-corporate controlled PCs.